TheWolverine - Update On Former Michigan Wolverines In The NBA And NHL

 D Quinn Hughes, Vancouver Canucks

-Had an assist in a loss to the Devils on Nov.
-10 ...
-Had 2 assists on Nov.
-16 in a loss to the Avalanche on Nov.
-16 ...
-Has 2 goals and 12 assists on the season for the 10-7-4 Canucks.
+Had 3 assists on Nov.
+21 against the Predators ...
+Had an assist on Nov.
+23 against the Capitals ...
+Has 2 goals and 16 assists on the season for the 12-8-4 Canucks.

+Quinn Hughes giving J.T Miller a push to catch T.J Oshie on a breakaway in the dying seconds of overtime.
+Unreal 😱 pic.twitter.com/W18iIvQVFe— From The Faceoff (@FromTheFaceoff) November 24, 2019

 D Matt Hunwick, Buffalo Sabres